PickNikRobotics/deep_grasp_demo/moveit_task_constructor_gpd/README.md

 <img src="https://picknik.ai/assets/images/logo.jpg" width="120">

 ## Overview
 Demo showing how to use the Grasp Pose Detection (GPD) library within the MoveIt Task Constructor.
+GPD samples grasp candidates within a point cloud and returns a list of the candidates and their costs.

 ## Getting Started
-Under `config/gpd_congfig.yaml` navigate to line 33 and update `weights_file` to contain absolute file path to the location of the [lenet params](https://github.com/atenpas/gpd/tree/master/models/lenet/15channels/params) directory.
+In `config/gpd_congfig.yaml` navigate to line 33 and update `weights_file` to contain absolute file path to the location of the [lenet params](https://github.com/atenpas/gpd/tree/master/models/lenet/15channels/params) directory.
 This directory contains the learned model weights and is located where the GPD repository was cloned.

 ## Running
-### Using Fake Contollers
+### Using Fake Controllers
 You don't need Gazebo for this one.
 The point cloud data for the cylinder was collected ahead of time and located in `data/pointclouds/cylinder.pcd`

 To run the pick and place demo: